 2 1/2 gallons water

 1/8 oz freeze-dried wine, champagne or mead yeast

 Peels from 4 oranges or lemons (no whites)

 2” piece ginger, sliced

 2 Tbsp coriander seeds

-Brett is quick to remind homebrewers that, like most alcoholic brews, mead improves with age.
-Even if you're not crazy about the first bottle you sample, you might really love the same brew a few months (or years!) later.
+Brett is quick to remind homebrewers that, like most alcoholic brews, mead improves A LOT with age.
+Even if you’re not crazy about the first bottle you sample, you might discover that you really love the same brew a few months (or years!) later.